| East L.A.

 Lime Street Station bound for London.
 I spent three

-days there in which I saw the theatrical production featuring
+days there in which I saw a theatrical production featuring

 Tour, which goes to London Beatle and other rock & roll